movasaq/Navak/README.md

 # TODO:

+- [x]
-- [ ] - Fix Auth app for Login users and redirect them to there panel
+    - Fix Auth app for Login users and redirect them to there panel
+- [ ]
+    - Finish manage users section in admin App